R for Biochemists @UAM

 What do you think?
 Now that we have seen the linear relationship pictorially in the scatter plot, we should plot the linear regression line and analyze the correlation.

-function takes in two main arguments, (1) Formula and (2) Data.
-The data is typically a data.frame and the formula is a object of class formula (with a diacritical mark like that over the Spanish letter ñ, ~
+Linear regression analysis is used to predict the value of a variable based on the value of another variable.
+In R, you can calculate the linear regression equation with the function lm().
+The lm() function takes in two main arguments, (1) Formula and (2) Data.
+The data is typically a data.frame and the formula is a object of class formula (with a diacritical mark like that over the Spanish letter ñ, ~).
+But the most common convention is to write out the formula directly in place of the argument as written below.

-Then, to fully check the correlation (and avoid situations like in the Anscombe’s quartet above, you must also remember that correlation coefficient can be calculated with the function cor()
+Then, to fully check the correlation (and avoid situations like in the Anscombe’s quartet above, you must also remember that correlation coefficient can be calculated with the function cor().

 Let’s obtain and plot the linear model: